jaredly/j2/Roadmap.md

 - getting some kind of UI framework going
 - GLSL PLSSS

 So, I probably want to be working toward running the effects examples and/or a nice error coalescing example.

+# Much more fancy type arithmatic

+- comparison ops, let's do this
+- mul/div why not

 # TYPE INFERENCE

 Ok sooo I think I want `typeMatches` to return `false` or a list of new constraints that must be successfully applied in order for the types to match.
+... and ...
+I need a way to constrain variables to be equal to each other ...

+anyway, worst that happens is people need to annotate stuff. which is kinda fine. idk.

 ohhh also what happens when we .. have a type variable on either side of the typeMatches? like `(a, b) => a(b) + takesInt(a)`?

 hmmm so `(a, b) => (a == b, takesInt(a), a == b)`
-.. the first a==b fails, the second one succeeds.
+.. the first a == b fails, the second one succeeds.
 I guess I need to do an inference pass first, and then a 'highlight all errors' pass.
 Yeah it doesn't work to mix them.